cfpb/consumerfinance.gov/docs/installation.md

-# Installation and Configuration for cfgov-refresh
+# Installation and configuration for cfgov-refresh

 ## Clone the repository